open-joinbase/oidbs/README.md

 ## Benchmark Result

-One up-to-date benchmark result could be seen in [the website](https://joinbase.io/benchmark/).
+The official up-to-date benchmark result could be seen in [the website](https://joinbase.io/benchmark/).
 We encourage you to reproduce the benchmark by yourself.
 Any feedback or suggestion is welcome.

 ## Principles